-The estimated value of your notes at the time the terms of your notes are set on the trade date (as determined by reference to pricing models used by Nomura Securities International, Inc.) is expected to be between \$964.20 and \$994.20 per \$1,000 principal amount, which is expected to be less than the price to public.
+The estimated value of your notes at the time the terms of your notes were set on the trade date (as determined by reference to pricing models used by Nomura Securities International, Inc.) is \$937.80 per \$1,000 principal amount, which is less than the price to public.

-We expect delivery of the notes will be made against payment therefor on or about the original issue date specified below.
+Delivery of the notes will be made against payment therefor on the original issue date specified below.